|

 money never works.

-My Mate Only Had 10 Lessons and had never
+My Mate Only Had 10 Lessons and

-driven before!
+had never driven before!

-Oh yes, we all know one don't we!!
-I have met
+yes, we all know one don't we!!
+I have met 100's of driving instructors over the years and we all joke about

-driving test 10 lessons is not enough to cover even a quarter/third of the syllabus!
-It's amazing however that no driving
+it all the time.
+In recent years with the current driving test 10 lessons is not enough to cover even a quarter/third

-instructor has ever met a 10 lesson genius, even though everyones 'mate' apparently did this.
-If you want to learn to drive
+of the syllabus!
+It's amazing however that no driving instructor has ever met a 10 lesson genius, even though everyones

-correctly and pass the DSA test, simply turn up for your lessons and we'll get the job done as quickly as possible.
-If
+your lessons and we'll get the job done as quickly as possible.
+If you are a novice driver, who has previous experience

-you are a novice driver, who has previous experience of driving, with friends and relatives or had lessons/tests before 10
+of driving, with friends and relatives or had lessons/tests before 10 lessons may be enough to achieve the standard required,

+but not from beginner!
 Back To Reality

-Having achieved over 1000 passes
+Having achieved over 000 passes in 22 years

-tuition per week is what most people can afford, the 2 or 3 hours is the better option as it can be a long process
+week is what most people can afford, the 2 or 3 hours is the better option as it can be a long process with 1 hour per

-with 1 hour per week, however 1 hour does work.
-Turning up every week for your lessons and studying in-between will help achieve
+week, however 1 hour does work.
+Turning up every week for your lessons and studying in-between will help achieve your

-your goal.
+goal.
 Be concerned why any instructor would have 20 hours of space available in their diary for a week's mini intensive

 course, and allowing you to hand over a large sum of money, when in most cases a theory test has yet to be passed and there